Who is a Science and Biology Teacher?

 Key Responsibilities:

-- Curriculum Development: Creating lesson plans aligned with educational standards.
+- Curriculum Development: Designing and implementing engaging lesson plans aligned with educational standards.

-- Instruction: Delivering lectures, conducting experiments, and facilitating discussions.
+- Instruction: Delivering lectures, conducting experiments, and facilitating discussions to enhance student learning.

 - Assessment: Evaluating student performance through tests, assignments, and projects.